libcxx/Snowlake/docs/source/index.rst

 Snowlake Documentation
 ======================

-Snowlake is both a declarative language for defining static type inference rules of programming languages, as well as a compiler-compiler that can synthesize such inference rule definitions into code used for static type checking, typically used for semantic analysis in language compilers.
+Snowlake is both a declarative language of regular rules of inference and propositional logic for defining static type inference rules of programming languages, as well as a compiler-compiler that can synthesize such inference rule definitions into code used for static type checking, typically used for semantic analysis in language compilers.